verdaux/BookNotes/Phrases/Cool phrases 15.md

 - [ ] Maintain a spirit of play
 - [ ] Invisible and marginalized
 - [ ] Street pharmaceutical rep
+- [ ] Channel abilities in new directions